JimGalvan/JimGalvan/README.md

 - 👋 Hi, I’m @JimGalvan, and I am automation test engineer.
 - 👀 I’m interested on becoming a full-stack/back-end engineer.
-- 🌱 I’m currently learning front-end development with Javascript and React but will also start learning back-end.
+- 🌱 I’m currently starting to learn MERN stack development.
-- 💞️ I’m looking to collaborate on projects related to web application development or Java.
+- 💞️ I’m looking to collaborate on projects related to web application development with MERN stack or Java.
 - 📫 How to reach me, my email jimmy-galvan@live.com.mx

 ### Other portfolios/websites: